JazzyLucas/SplashDown/README.md

 # SplashDown
-This tutorial is meant for absolutely new Unity developers, but it might carry some nice tips for intermediate users.
+This code-along is meant for absolutely new Unity developers, but it might carry some nice tips for intermediate users.
-The source code (Unity project files) is uploaded mainly for showcasing and asset verification, but anyone can use it however they'd like.
+The source code (Unity project files) will be uploaded mainly for showcasing and asset verification, but anyone can use it however they'd like.
 This readme will serve as full documentation on the step-by-step process of creating this game prototype.
 Contact JazzyLucas#0749 via Discord if you have any questions.